OpenSig/opensig-btc-lib/README.md

 `to`   Address to send to.  _(string containing a public key, hex64 private key, WIF or file.
 Can also accept a KeyPair object)_

-`amount`   Amount to spend in the transaction.
+`amount`   Amount to spend in the transaction (in satoshis).
 If an array is passed then a transaction output for each element will be created.  _(positive integer_ or _array of positive integers)_

 `fee`   Amount to include as the miner's fee in addition to the amount.
 Defaults to 10000 satoshis. _(positive integer)_